 Syncdocs works fine in along with with Dropbox.
-You can sync to both Google Docs and Dropbox simultaneously.
+You can sync to both Google Drive and Dropbox simultaneously.
 You can also select a subset of folders in either to sync.

 Why Multiple Syncing?